6 Questions To Ask Yourself Before Joining a CSA

-If so, then you may be better off buying from the grocery store or farmer’s market retail stands.
+If so, that's okay - you may be better off buying from the farmer’s market retail stands.

 This is the number 1 reason non-renewing members give for leaving CSA: “I didn’t get enough of the things I wanted, and I got too much of the things I didn’t.”

-CSA works best for customers who see their kitchen as a creative space, and our vegetables as the “paint” for their canvas.
+CSA works best for those who see their kitchen as a creative space, and our vegetables as the “paint” for their canvas.